sayonsivakumaran/scarborough-dining/README.md

 - [Deliverable #1](deliverables/CSCC01_Team03_Deliverable01.pdf): Provides an introduction to the CodeShippers, discussing each member's background and the team expectations agreement.
 - [Deliverable #2](deliverables/CSCC01_Team03_Deliverable02.pdf): Provides an overview of the personas and the user stories that will be used towards the duration of the project.
+- [Deliverable #3](deliverables/CSCC01_Team03_Deliverable3.pdf): Provides an overview of the production environment, product backlog, first release and sprint plan for the duration of the sprint.
 ### Members

 - [Henry Huang](https://github.com/henryhhuang)